-Learn how real students navigate their way through the business school admissions process and b-school itself with our What is Graduate School Really Like? series.
+Learn how real students navigate their way through the law school admissions process and law school itself with our What is Graduate School Really Like? series.

 Meet Ashton, a rising 2L at Michigan State University (MSU) College of Law

 Ashton, thank you for sharing your story with us!

 I understand you were a STEM major in college.
 What inspired you to switch your focus and pursue a legal career?

 Ashton: As a college freshman, I did not know what I wanted to do with my career.
 I majored in Applied Mathematics and Spanish because those were two subjects I excelled in, but then realized at some point that I would need a job after graduation and that I did not want to apply to grad school in either of those subjects.
 I began looking into careers that math majors go into and law happened to be in the top five.

 What was the most challenging aspect of the law school application process?
 How did you face this challenge?

 Ashton: I would not say that any part of the process is necessarily “challenging.”
 The only bit of advice I would give to anyone going through the process is to ask your professors for recommendations early and give them a date that you need them by.